Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

-In unitary gauge, $S_{1,2} = S/\sqrt{2}$ correspond to the physical \BL~Higgs field, $\Phi$ plays the role of the inflaton and the constant $W_0$ is tuned to obtain vanishing vacuum energy; $n^c_i$ contain the charge conjugates of the right-handed neutrinos, the SM leptons belong to the SU(5) multiplets $\mathbf{5}^* = (d^c,\ell)$ and $\mathbf{10} = (q,u^c,e^c)$, and the two Higgs doublets are part of the $\mathbf{5}$- and $\mathbf{5^*}$-plets $H_u$ and $H_d$, respectively.
+In unitary gauge, $S_{1,2} = S/\sqrt{2}$ corresponds to the physical $B-L$ Higgs field, $\Phi$ plays the role of the inflaton, and the constant $W_0$ is tuned to obtain vanishing vacuum energy; $n^c_i$ contain the charge conjugates of the right-handed neutrinos, the SM leptons belong to the SU(5) multiplets $\mathbf{5}^* = (d^c,\ell)$ and $\mathbf{10} = (q,u^c,e^c)$, and the two Higgs doublets are part of the $\mathbf{5}$- and $\mathbf{5^*}$-plets $H_u$ and $H_d$, respectively.
 Quark and lepton Yukawa couplings are described in the usual way by $W_{\rm MSSM}$.
-The flavour structure is chosen according to \cite{Buchmuller:1998zf} and has already been described in Section~\ref{sec:puzzleLG}.
+The flavor structure is chosen according to \cite{Buchmuller:1998zf} and was already described in Sec. \ref{sec:puzzleLG}.